Opinion | A GOP senator’s angry shaming of Mitch McConnell demands more from Democrats

 In her comments about McConnell, Murkowski framed the stakes with similar urgency.
 She said the moment requires a real reckoning with the impulses that have genuinely threatened “respect for the results” of “free and fair elections” and the “peaceful transfer of power.”

 This is all true.
 But it requires more from Democrats.
-Presuming Republicans do kill the commission, it means, first and foremost, immediately moving to an alternative.
+Now that Republicans killed the commission, it means, first and foremost, immediately moving to an alternative.

 Next up: A select committee